 Laughter can be a strong antidote to conflict, pain, and stress.
 There is nothing else that works more dependably or quicker to bring your body and mind into balance than laughter.
 The use of humor can lighten your burdens, connect you to others, inspire your hope, and keep you focused, alert, and grounded.

 With this ability to renew your health and heal you, laughter can be a great resource for whatever problems you may have.
 It can also strengthen your relationships.
 It can support your emotional and physical health and well-being.

 Laughing can have many benefits for your health, including:

-helping you to relax.
+- helping to relax.
 A wonderful laugh can relieve you of stress and physical tension so that your muscles can be relaxed for up to 45 minutes following laughing.

 The benefits of being happy